felixsidzed/ASMForge/README.md

 # ASMForge (WIP)
-A user-friendly x64 assembly building library for C++.
+A user-friendly interface for building x86 assembly.